mariadb-install-db

 --basedir=path

-The base directory where MariaDB is installed.
+Specifies the base installation directory where MariaDB is installed.

 --datadir=path